TeddyBearKilla/Afterglow-Cursors-Recolored/README.md

 ## Alternative Colors
 To install the alternative colors you MUST use the `install.sh`inside the folder of the color you want.

-## Building from source/Customize the Cursor
+## Building from source / Customize the Cursor
 You'll find everything you need to build and modify this cursor set in the `src/` directory.
 To build the xcursor theme from the SVG source
 run: